Frequently asked questions

 Why do some records not have documents attached?

 There are several reasons a document may not be available online.
-For example, an older document may not yet be digitised due to its age, or a very recent document may not yet be ready for publication.
+For example, an older document may not yet be digitised due to its age, or a recent document may not yet be ready for publication.

 Documents that are not yet available in the online portal can be obtained via an information request.